quantbelt/jupyter-quant/README.md

 ### Build wheels outside the container

-Build wheels outside the container and import wheels to container
+Build wheels outside the container and import wheels into the container

 ```bash
 # make sure python version match .env-dist